David-Tam/ML-Wine-Quality-Prediction/README.md

 ![alt text](images/2e.png)
 ![alt text](images/pie_bad_nor_good_wine.png)

-Data splitting into training and testing set:
+Data splitting into training and testing set, the size of both training and test set are the same as before:
 ![alt text](images/2f.png)

 The method we used are Logistic Regression and Random Forest, as we see that SVC has similar performance as Logistic Regression and we want to lower the computational cost.